DanielSaromo/PyDuinoBridge/README.md

 You need to manually add the files `src/pyduino_bridge.h` and `src/pyduino_bridge.cpp` to your `.../Arduino/libraries` folder.

-In your arduino code, add `#include <pyduino_bridge.h>`.
+In your Arduino code, add `#include <pyduino_bridge.h>`.

 ## Examples

 Once the libraries are installed, execute`python_example.py` on the Python device.

-Also, upload `examples/arduino_example/arduino_example.ino` to your arduino board.
+Also, upload `examples/arduino_example/arduino_example.ino` to your Arduino board.
 Connect physically the devices throught their USB port.
 The example has been tested on Arduino Nano and UNO.